-Now that you’ve booked your Hotel Week stay in the Ocean State, it's time to plan your visit.
+It's time to plan your visit to the Ocean State.
 Here are some ideas to pack your stay with family fun on the coast!

 Newport & Bristol

 In South County, you can bring the kids to run around on beaches as well, and each beach is unique.
-Some have playgrounds, some have tidepools and more.
+Some have playgrounds, some have tidepools, and more.
 Bring a bucket and shovel, or a kite and have some fun!
-The shops and bamboo forest at The Fantastic Umbrella Factory are wonderful to explore as you walk by, around and amongst the chickens that live there.
-You could spend a day at Adventureland Family Fun Park between the mini-golf, carousel and pavilion, batting cages and more.
-If you’re in the area on April 17, consider tickets to Weekapaug Inn’s Cinema Under the Stars presentation of The Goonies.
-Check out Crazy Burger (great vegan options), George’s of Galilee, Gansett Wraps and Bluebird Café for dining ideas.
+The shops and bamboo forest at The Fantastic Umbrella Factory are wonderful to explore as you walk by, around, and amongst the chickens that live there.
+You could spend a day at Adventureland Family Fun Park between the mini-golf, carousel, and pavilion, batting cages, and more.
+Check out Crazy Burger (great vegan options), George’s of Galilee, Gansett Wraps, and Bluebird Café for dining ideas.
 At George's kids can keep an eye out for the fishing boats that come in and out of Point Judith.

 For children, the fun starts before you even reach Block Island.
 The ferry ride is full of amazing views and being on the open water is always exciting for little ones.
 Once you arrive, there's plenty to do for fun.
 Take in the views 200 feet above the sea at Mohegan Bluffs near the Southeast Light, or take the stairs all the way down to explore the secluded beach below (probably best for older children).
 Pay a visit to see the animals at 1661 Farm & Gardens, an easy walk from the ferry.
 You can explore some of the 28-miles of Greenway Walking Trails or the sunken, glacial meadow of Rodman's Hollow.
 Keep your eyes open for the countless species of birds that live on and visit Block Island, as well as for the glass floats hidden around the island.
 You can also visit the beautiful beaches and have some fun in the sand.
 Dining options on BI include Bethany's Airport Diner and Los Gatitos.